sandroboehme/sling-gce-k8s-launchpad/README.md

 gcloud components install kubectl

 ### Building and publishing the image
+If you want to jump right into building up the cluster you can skip this part as sample-app images that are used in the setup are already available.

 #### Setup the authentication to e.g. Docker Hub
 The different ways to do it can be found in [the fabric8 docu](https://dmp.fabric8.io/#authentication).
 The one that worked for me was, adding the following snippet to `~/.m2/settings.xml`:
 ```